Ronald D. Patkus

 Head of Special Collections and College Historian, Adjunct Associate Professor of History on the Frederick Weyerhaeuser Chair

 Ronald Patkus is a native of Connecticut.
 He received a BA from Boston College (1986), an MA and Certificate in Archival Management from the University of Connecticut (1987), an MS in Library Science from Simmons College (1993), and a PhD in History from Boston College (1997).
-Mr. Patkus serves as Associate Director of the Libraries for Special Collections and is a member of the History Department.
-He holds the Frederick Weyerhaeuser Endowed Chair in Biblical Literature and Bibliography.
-His teaching and research interests focus on the history of books and printing.
+He serves as head of the Archives & Special Collections Library and is the College Historian.
+A member of the History Department, he also holds the Frederick Weyerhaeuser Endowed Chair in Biblical Literature and Bibliography.
+He is the Library Liaison to the departments of German Studies and Italian.
+His teaching and research interests focus on the history of books and printing, and the history of Vassar.

 MLS, Simmons College; BA, Boston College; MA, University of Connecticut; PhD, Boston College